ime-luebeck/ecg-removal/readme.md

 Julia Sauer also performed the study from which the two included recordings have been obtained.
 Everything else is authored by me.

+Most of the work leading to the development of this toolbox has been done while I was at the [University of Lübeck](https://www.uni-luebeck.de/en/university/university.html), with the [Institute for Electrical Engineering in Medicine](https://www.ime.uni-luebeck.de/institute.html).

 ---

 Eike Petersen, 2021